 Keep in mind things like follow-up time (how quickly do you follow up with a prospect), do you provide them with accurate information, and next steps for both sides.
 Or do you just move around in circles failing to provide any new information or decision-making steps to move a deal forward?

-How can sales acceleration software speed up your sales cycle?
+How can voice-powered sales acceleration software speed up your sales cycle?

 The clue is in the name...sales acceleration software like Ciara is designed to speed up your sales cycles and help you close more deals.
-With deal mapping, call coaching, and real-time deal insights sales acceleration software has the power to speed up your sales cycles.
+With deal mapping, call coaching, and real-time deal insights Ciara's voice powered sales tech has the power to speed up your sales cycles.

 Deal mapping and real-time decision making.

-Software like Ciara provides deal maps and in-call guidance.
+Ciara provides unique Deal Maps and in-call guidance.
 This helps you map out your deal from beginning to end and allows you to take the key information and topics required for each stage of your sales cycle into your sales calls.